The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 - Felt pad and fabric is used to make boxing bags

 You can bring all your household white goods to us for recycling.
-Many can be processed for free although charges will apply to some items.

 The Albury Recycling Centre recycles all household whitegoods, including fridges, freezers, microwave ovens, stoves, dishwashers, washing machines, clothes dryers and air conditioners.